MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/google-bigquery.md

 * Workaround 1: Wrap the table with a view that doesn't conflict the column name&mdash;`CREATE VIEW dataset.new_view AS SELECT * FROM dataset.debug`
 * Workaround 2: Rename the column to avoid conflicts with the table name&mdash;`ALTER TABLE dataset.debug RENAME COLUMN debug to new_debug`
 * Workaround 3: Change the SELECT query to use table.column to reference the conflict column&mdash;`SELECT debug.debug FROM dataset.debug`

+### Materialized views are not supported in the Power BI Desktop navigator

+It is a known issue that the Google BigQuery connector does not currently support materialized views in the Power BI Desktop navigator.

+* Workaround: Utilize native query SQL statements to fetch materialized views from Google BigQuery.